IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Client Libraries
 ~~~~~~~~~~~~~~~~

-See :doc:`client-libraries` for how to use Dataverse software APIs from Python, R, Java, and Javascript.
+See :doc:`client-libraries` for how to use Dataverse Software APIs from Python, R, Java, and Javascript.

 Examples
 ~~~~~~~~